Citation, DOI, disclosures and article data

 surrounded by a 'capsule' with dilated blood vessels and proliferation of fibroblasts

-An abscesses is akin to an empyema, as both are defined inflammatory collections.
+An abscess is akin to an empyema, as both are defined inflammatory collections.
 The difference is that an abscess occurs in the parenchyma of the affected organ while an empyema arises in a pre-existing cavity such as the pleural space.

 The presentation of an abscess is varied depending on the location and its infiltration and mass effect on local structures.
 Systemically, patients with abscesses can present with swinging pyrexia and raised inflammatory markers, which are resistant to antimicrobial therapy.
 Pain is a common accompanying symptom.
 The hallmark signs of subcutaneous abscesses are pain, warmth, redness, and swelling.

 Abscesses can be caused by bacteria, parasites, or fungi.